halo/datanorm/README.md

 end
 ```

-In case you want the raw Datanorm file one line at a time as Ruby Objects, you can use this:
+In case you only want the raw Datanorm file one line at a time as Ruby Objects, you can use this:

 ```ruby
 file = Datanorm::File.new(path: 'datanorm.001')